joaomh/identification-of-Ichneumonidae-waps-YOLO-2026/README.md

-# 🐝 Automated identification of Ichneumonidae waps:
+# 🐝 Automated identification of Ichneumonoidea waps:
 ## Integrating YOLOv12 with HiResCAM for Explainable AI